not-matthias/code-protection-lightning-talk/PITCHME.md

 console[_0x3255('0x0')](_0x3255('0x1'));
 ```

 ---

+### Pros

+- Reduced file size
+- Very confusing and hard to deal with
+- Will stop a large portion of people

+---

+### Cons

+- Will not prevent reversing
+- Revertable with a script

+---

 ## Anti Debugging

-- Prevent the use of a debugger
+- Detecting the debugger
+- Restricting debugger usage

 ---

+### Example

+---

-### Pros and Cons
+### Pros

-Pros:
+- Easier to make mistakes
-- No debugger -> you have to make assumptions
+- You have to make assumptions.

-Cons:
+---

+### Cons

 - Only good when combined

+---

 ## Packing

+Encrypting the binary and

 ---